Sports Governing Bodies

 • An athlete must demonstrate excellent conduct as a student, high-performance athlete and role model for the Winning Students 100 Programme.

-• Student-athletes will apply directly via an online portal.
+• Student-athletes apply directly via our online portal

-• The link for applying will be circulated via governing bodies and institutions in the summer of 2026.
+• The link for applying is circulated via governing bodies and institutions each summer

-• The Winning Students 100 Management Group will consider the applications and make recommendations to the Winning Students 100 Advisory Board for award.
+• The Winning Students 100 Management Group considers applications and makes recommendations to the Winning Students 100 Advisory Board for award

-What is the role of the Sports Governing Body in Winning Students 100?
+What is the role of Sports Governing Bodies in Winning Students 100?

-• Endorse athlete nominations in line with the selection criteria.
+• Endorsing athlete nominations in line with the selection criteria

 Priority Sports